SereneSam/mbtiPredictor/README.md

 # MBTIPredictor
 ### Description:
-Machine learning prediction of the Myers Brigg personality test.
+Machine learning prediction of the Myers-Brigg personality test.

 How to install?
 1) Using 'git clone' feature, clone the project to your local system (like VSCode or Google Colab).